Our People

 An icon representing environmental training icon.

-Hecla places a strong emphasis on making sure that employees are trained to manage and execute emerging technologies that make our workplace safer and more efficient.
+Hecla places a strong emphasis on training employees to manage and execute emerging technologies that make our workplace safer and more efficient.

 • The advanced worker progression skill training in partnership with North Idaho College Workforce Training Center in Coeur d’Alene, to equip the Lucky Friday workforce with the tools they need to expand their skill sets.